 A separate in vitro study confirmed that Lion's Mane extracts stimulate NGF synthesis in human astrocytoma cells, with hericenones and erinacines identified as the primary bioactive compounds (Mori et al., 2008, Biological & Pharmaceutical Bulletin).

-For more on Lion's Mane's cognitive effects: Lion's Mane benefits, Lion's Mane for brain fog, how long Lion's Mane takes to work.
+For more on Lion's Mane's cognitive effects: It benefits, The extract for brain fog, how long Lion's Mane takes to work.

 How Ashwagandha Reduces Stress and Protects the Brain